hausec/PowerZure/README.md

     of what advantage did C\# give over PowerShell (Answer: none)

 Realistically, there is zero reason to ever run PowerZure on a victim’s machine.
-Authentication is done by using an existing accesstoken.json file or by logging in via prompt when logging into Azure CLI.
+Authentication is done by using an existing accesstoken file lifted from a victim's computer or by logging in interactively with Az PowerShell (Connect-AzAccount).

 # Requirements